 Progressive Muscle Relaxation (PMR)

 Progressive muscle relaxation (PMR) is a technique of alternately tensing and relaxing muscles groups in sequence throughout the body.
 When going through muscle groups, individuals can start with the head and neck and progress to the feet, or vice versa.
 Similarly, individuals may do one side of the body at a time or both sides at the same time.
 Listening to a prerecorded script may be used to guide individuals through the process.
-PMR has been examined for effectiveness in patients with cancer for anxiety, dyspnea, sleep-wake disturbances, fatigue, and chemotherapy-induced nausea and vomiting.
+PMR has been examined for effectiveness in patients with cancer for anxiety, depression, dyspnea, sleep-wake disturbances, fatigue, and chemotherapy-induced nausea and vomiting.
 PMR often is combined with the technique of guided imagery.

 Effectiveness Not Established